courselab/sys-our-syssoft-project/doc/syseg.md

  Setup Instructions (IMPORTANT)
  ------------------------------

  Some examples in SYSeg need auxiliary artifacts which must be built beforehand.
+To that end, follow this sequence of steps.

+ 1) Bootstrap the prject source.

+ Skip this step if you have downloaded SYSeg as distribution bundle (usually in the form of a compressed 'tar' archive file), rather than from its Git repository.

- If you have obtained SYSeg source from the its official VCS repository (i.e. you have cloned it from the mainstream Git repository), then execute the following script, found at the top of the project's source tree:
+ In case you have obtained SYSeg source from the its official VCS  (i.e. you have cloned it from the mainstream Git repository), then execute the following script, found at the top of the project's source tree:

  ```